Advanced routing configuration (for extensions)¶

 ).

-An enhancer creates variants of a specific page-based route for a specific purpose (e.g. an Extbase plugin) and enhances the existing route path, which can then contain flexible values, so-called "placeholders".
+An enhancer creates variations of a specific page-based route for a specific purpose (e.g. an Extbase plugin) and "enhances" an existing route path, which can contain flexible values, so-called "placeholders".

-On top, aspects can be registered for a specific enhancer to modify a specific placeholder, like static human readable names within the route path or dynamically generated values.
+Aspects can be registered for a specific enhancer to modify placeholders, adding static, human readable names within the route path or dynamically generated values.

-To give you an overview of what the distinction is, we take a regular page which is available at
+To give you an overview of what the distinction is, imagine a web page which is available at

-resolved statically or dynamically, or built by an aspect (more commonly
+dynamically or built by an aspect or "mapper".

 It is possible to use the same enhancer multiple times with different configurations.
 Be aware that it is not possible to combine multiple variants / enhancers matching multiple configurations.

-However, custom enhancers can be created to overcome special use cases, for example, when two plugins with multiple parameters each could be configured.
-Otherwise, the first variant matching the URL parameters is used for generation and resolving.
+However, custom enhancers can be created for special use cases, for example, when two plugins with multiple parameters each could be configured.
+Otherwise, the first variant matching the URL parameters is used for generating and resolving the route.

-There are two types of enhancers: decorators and route enhancers.
-A route enhancer is there to replace a set of placeholders and fill in URL parameters during URL generation and resolve them properly later.
-The substitution of values with aliases can be achieved by aspects.
-To simplify, a route enhancer specifies how the full route path looks like and which variables are available, whereas an aspect takes care of mapping a single variable to a value.
+There are two types of enhancers: route decorators and route enhancers.
+A route enhancer replaces a set of placeholders, inserts URL parameters during URL generation and then resolves them properly later.
+The substitution of values with aliases can be done by aspects.
+To simplify, a route enhancer specifies what the full route path looks like and which variables are available, whereas an aspect maps a single variable to a value.

 TYPO3 comes with the following route enhancers out of the box: